hu-macsy/simexpal/docs/variants.rst

 Variants
 ========

+You might want to take a look at the following pages before exploring variants:

+- :ref:`QuickStart`
+- :ref:`AtVariables`
+- :ref:`Builds`
+- :ref:`Revisions`
+- :ref:`Experiments`

 When benchmarking algorithms, it is often useful to compare different variants or parameter configurations of the same algorithm.
 Simexpal can manage those variants without requiring you to duplicate the ``experiments`` stanza multiple times.